divvun/DivvunPublicTenders/GUITextAnalyser.md

       other applications, e.g. when writing academic papers
 * analysers/processing pipelines (one per language) should be automatically updated via the Páhkat repository
-    * does this mean that we need/want a Páhkat client for Linux?
-Or could it be embedded in the GUI app if this is the only use case for Páhkat on Linux?
 * the app is essentially a graphical wrapper around libdivvun + `zcheck` files:
     * text used as input to libdivvun in one pane
     * output appears in the other pane